 I’d say it’s pretty unheard of to find a plumbing business without any vehicles.
 You may have your own vehicle or perhaps you’re in charge of a team that has multiple vehicles between them.
 Whatever the setup, this type of expense needs to be accounted for.
-Things such as vehicle registration fees, services, petrol and any repairs that must be made along the way all add up.
+Things such as Ministry Of Transport (MOT) fees, services, petrol and any repairs that must be made along the way all add up.
 Depending on the location of a job, petrol can be incredibly costly.
 Ensuring this type of expense is factored into your pricing is paramount to maintaining profitability.

 We’ve already touched on the fact that each job comes with its own set of unique challenges that’ll vary depending on the type of work.
 Labour costs reflect the amount of time it will take to complete the job.
 By following this equation you can work out your labour costs:

 (# of labour hours) X (hourly rate) = (total labour costs)